American Black Walnut

 Durable but not quite as much as European Oak.
 The heartwood is resistant to decay.

-We mainly use American white Oak for internal joinery, in particular Staircases and associated balustrade components.
+We mainly use American White Oak for internal joinery, in particular, staircases and associated balustrade components.
+View examples of our work in this wood type in our staircase gallery.

 Dark Red Meranti